OpenSILEX/opensilex/README.md

 ## Linux

-Create file `.bash_aliases` in your home folder if it doesn't exists.
+Create file `.bash_aliases` in your home folder if it doesn't exist.

 Add this line in it replacing <BASE_DIR> variable: